hvalles/mktsdk/README.md

 # MKTSDK
 MarketSync SDK for API Consume and software integration
-- Data is devilered by JSON and REST Calls, all those call are internally handled by SDK and converted into Python dictionaries
+- Data is delivered by JSON and REST Calls, all those call are internally handled by SDK and converted into Python dictionaries

-The main purpose of this projects is present an application that involves and consumes APIs from MarketSync, so you may understand some steps in order to integrate your own Legacy/ERP softeware with these APIs
+The main purpose of this projects is present an application that involves and consumes APIs from MarketSync, so you may understand some steps in order to integrate your own Legacy/ERP software with these APIs

-You are going to need access to MarketSync platform i order to get your credentials for access and consume API Calls.
+You are going to need access to MarketSync platform in order to get your credentials for access and consume API Calls.

 Please consult the next guide [https://github.com/hvalles/marketsync/blob/master/links/keys.md] for moren information about obtaining credentials for API Consume.